 Here are some places to go if you need to find some ideas about how to raise extra money to pay more towards your credit card bill:

 You may also be able to transfer your credit card balance to a card that charges a lower rate of interest or one that offers an introductory 0% interest rate if you’re eligible.
 This could mean you’ll pay less interest on your existing debt.

 Most credit card providers will usually charge a fee for balance transfers so it’s important to bear this in mind, as well as the length of any introductory period.

 I can’t afford to pay more towards my credit card

-If you’re not comfortable that you have enough money to increase your repayments , you should speak to someone about your money situation.
+If you’re not comfortable that you have enough money to increase your repayments, you should speak to someone about your money situation.
 Talking early will stop things getting worse.
-You can talk to your bank or credit card company to talk about what help.
+You can call your bank or credit card company to talk about what help.
 If you don’t feel comfortable doing this, you can get in touch with StepChange.
 They offer a free and impartial budgeting service, to help you understand your financial situation.

 It’s also possible that your finances need some serious re-planning to find the extra your credit card company or bank is asking for.
 Take a look at your budget using our Budget planner.
 If you have a little more going out than coming in, you may be able to rework how your money is being spent.